maxitect/blog/src/posts/2025-05-04_AIInTheLoop.md

 ## Sources

-A curated list of sources we used to develop the HULA framework:
+A curated list of sources we referred to in developing the HULA framework:

 - [Ethan Mollick - _Co-Intelligence_](https://www.penguin.co.uk/books/460207/co-intelligence-by-mollick-ethan/9780753560778)
 - [Ethan Mollick - _A new generation of AIs_](https://open.substack.com/pub/oneusefulthing/p/a-new-generation-of-ais-claude-37?r=16cm69&utm_medium=ios)